31 Radical, Liberating Questions to Ask God About Your Giving

 “To Hebron,” the Lord answered.

-As God’s children, we should ask Him more than just rhetorical questions.
-We should ask and seek and knock, expecting some kind of response or provision from our God (see Matthew 7:7).
-The Lord has no trouble handling our most challenging questions.
-His answers won’t always be as unmistakable as they were to David, but He invites us to ask Him nonetheless.
+As God’s children, we should ask and seek and knock (see Matthew 7:7).
+His answers won’t always be as direct as they were to David, but He invites us to ask Him nonetheless.

-When it comes to financial stewardship, God hasn’t handed each of us a standardized checklist with little boxes to mark off one by one.
-Rather, He has provided us His Word with principles for effective financial stewardship—principles we have to wrestle with.
-In the process of this struggle, God expects us to seek His face and to pursue the counsel of godly believers who have traveled further than we along Stewardship Road.
+When it comes to financial stewardship, how God leads you will be different in many details than how He leads me.
+He hasn’t handed each of us a standardized checklist with boxes to mark off.
+Rather, He has provided us His Word with stewardship principles we must wrestle with.
+In the process of this struggle, God expects us to seek His face and to pursue counsel from godly believers.

-God is the owner of all and we are His stewards, His money managers.
-A responsible steward consults the owner, seeking His direction.
-Financial stewardship decisions require insight and wisdom beyond our own.
+Financial stewardship decisions require wisdom beyond our own.
 Scripture says, “If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault” (James 1:5).

-Do you truly desire God’s wisdom and empowerment in making difficult stewardship decisions (and evaluating your own heart on the subject)?
+Do you truly desire God’s wisdom and empowerment in making difficult stewardship decisions (and evaluating your own heart)?
 Then ask.
 He won’t leave you in the dark.
 He has given you His Word and His Spirit to guide you.

 Ask the Holy Spirit to speak to your heart and give you direction.
 He will.
 Count on it.